dado3212/spaces-renamer/README.md

 6. Run `killall -9 Dock` in Terminal to restart the Dock application.
 7. Run the application 'SpacesRenamer'.
 Accept the option to move it to /Applications.
 It should be automatically added to your Login Items, but you can check to confirm by going to "System Preferences" > "Users & Groups" > "Login Items" and adding it manually if necessary.
 8. Open the 'Spaces Renamer' icon in the top bar and click 'Update Names' (doesn't matter what's in there).
 Otherwise the top bar may not appear!

+---

+Donations [are always appreciated](https://www.paypal.com/paypalme2/AlexBeals), but in no way expected.